hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     Optional.
 Default: false.

-    Enable the initiator approximation [Cleland10]_, in which spawned particles are only kept if they are created onto states which already have a non-zero population, or were produced by states which are already highly occupied (see ``initiator_threshold``), or multiple spawning events onto a previously unoccupied state occurred in the same timestep.
+    Enable the initiator approximation (FCIQMC: [Cleland10]_; CCMC: [Spencer15]_; DMQMC:
+    [Malone16]_) in which spawned particles are only kept if they are created onto states which already have a non-zero population, or were produced by states which are already highly occupied (see ``initiator_threshold``), or multiple spawning events onto a previously unoccupied state occurred in the same timestep.

     .. note::